-According to the American Cancer Society, prostate cancer is the second most common type of cancer found in American men, and is the second leading cause of cancer death in men, behind only lung cancer.
-More than 161,000 men are estimated to be diagnosed with prostate cancer in 2017, with over 26,000 deaths each year.
+According to the American Cancer Society, prostate cancer is the second most common type of cancer found in American men and is the second leading cause of cancer death in men, behind only lung cancer.
+More than 160,000 men are estimated to be diagnosed with prostate cancer in 2018, with approximately 30,000 deaths each year.
 Unfortunately, in about 10 - 20% of cases, men with prostate cancer will go on to develop castration-resistant prostate cancer ("CRPC"), which refers to prostate cancer that progresses despite androgen deprivation therapy.
 Metastatic CRPC ("mCRPC") occurs when the cancer spreads to other parts of the body and there is a rising prostate-specific antigen ("PSA") level.
 This stage of prostate cancer has an average survival of 9-13 months, is associated with deterioration in quality of life, and has few therapeutic options available.

 According to a data review published by MD Anderson Cancer Center in 2016, checkpoint inhibitor monotherapy has not shown significant activity in mCRPC to date.
 The authors hypothesize that may be due to the inability of the checkpoint inhibitor to infiltrate the tumor microenvironment, and that combination therapy with agents that induce T cell infiltration within the tumor may improve performance of checkpoints in prostate cancer.
+Recent data from the Keynote-199 trial in bone predominant-mCRCP patients treated with KEYTRUDA[®] ("pembrolizumab") was presented at the 2018 ASCO Annual Meeting.
+In this trial, only 4 out of 60 patients (7%) had decrease PSA post-baseline, with only 1 case that was \geq 50%.
+The total SD/disease stabilization rate was 37%.

-Lm Technology constructs have been shown by multiple labs to reduce number and suppressive function of Tregs and MDSCs in the tumor microenvironment and cause the destruction of Tregs in the TME as soon as 5 days after dosing in models.
-This reduction of immune suppression in the tumors has been attributed to our proprietary tLLO-fusion peptides expressed by multiple copies of the plasmids in each bacteria.
+Lm Technology constructs have been shown by multiple labs to reduce number and suppressive function of Tregs and MDSCs in the tumor microenvironment and cause the destruction of Tregs in the TME as soon as five days after dosing in models.
+This reduction of immune suppression in the tumors has been attributed to our proprietary tLLO -fusion peptides expressed by multiple copies of the plasmids in each bacteria.
 Advaxis feels that the combination of ADXS-PSA, our immunotherapy designed to target the PSA antigen, with a checkpoint inhibitor may provide an alternative treatment option for patients with mCRPC.
 Clinical benefit in prostate cancer could be a significant value creator to expand the Lm Technology platform into the prostate cancer market.